Home / Medical Dermatology / Skin Rashes

-A rash can appear suddenly or develop over time and may cause redness, itching, irritation, scaling, bumps, or discomfort.
+A rash can appear suddenly or develop over time, with redness, itching, scaling, bumps, or discomfort.
+Because many different conditions look alike, the right diagnosis is the first step to relief.

-What Is a Skin Rash?
+What is a Skin Rash?

 A skin rash is a visible change in the color, texture, or appearance of the skin.
 Rashes can affect a small, localized area or large portions of the body.
 They may be associated with itching, pain, burning, or tenderness, though some rashes cause little to no discomfort.
+Because many different conditions can cause similar-looking rashes, proper diagnosis is essential for effective treatment.

-Common Symptoms of Skin Rashes
+Common Symptoms

 - Redness or discoloration